-Two people who are very alike; being similar to another person, either in appearance or because both people like doing the same things.
+The idiom two peas in a pod means that two people are very much alike; being similar to another person, either in appearance or because both people like doing the same things.

-Example: I met someone in my dancing class and now we’re friends.
+Example: I met someone at the park and we quickly became friends.
 A few weeks later and we’re like two peas in a pod; we both enjoy dancing and bicycling around the city.

-Note: This phrase is often used as a simile, as the word “like” often precedes it.
+Note: This phrase is commonly used as a simile, as the word ‘like’ often precedes it.

-This phrase stems from the fact that two peas inside of a pod are very much alike in terms of how they look (you can see this depicted in the picture above).
-Indeed, if you pulled out a couple of peas and placed them side by side, they would be nearly indistinguishable from one another.
-Although their size may differ slightly; one may be a little bigger than the other, they’re both green, round, and small.
+This idiom likely stems from the fact that two peas inside of a pod are nearly identical in terms of how they look (you can see this depicted in the picture above).
+Indeed, if you pulled out a couple of peas and placed them side by side, they would be practically indistinguishable from one another.
+Although their size may differ slightly, both peas are both green, round, and small.
 Thus, a comparison is drawn—two people who share similarities are like two peas in a pod.

 This expression has been used for nearly 200 years now, though it is probably much older.
 The earliest I could find it in print is from the early 19th century, from a book by Catherine G. Ward called The Widow’s Choice, or, One, Two, Three, 1823:

 “Nay, I have actually heard Miss Liddy say that the eyes of Lady Primose, which are of a charming bright black, you know, and the nose of Lady Primrose, which inclines rather to the aquiline, is as like yours, when you was a young man, as two peas in a pod.”

 This phrase is also in various newspapers from around that time.
 For example, there’s a part in The Sydney Gazette and New South Wales Advertiser, April 1834, that reads: